Complete classification of generalized crossing changes between GOF-knots: Crossing Changes

 \item The arc $\mu$ is either right-veering with a positive crossing, or is left-veering with a negative crossing, $t$ is parallel to the boundary of $F$, $r = s$ are both essential loops disjoint from $\mu$ and $h(\mu)$, and $h = (D_\bd)^{\pm1/2} \circ D_\mu^n$ for some $n \in \mathbb{Z}$. \end{enumerate} \end{lem}

 \begin{proof}

 First suppose that $\mu$ is right-veering with a negative crossing or left-veering with a positive crossing.
-See Figure \ref{figure:RVNegCrossingLVPosCrossing}.
+See Fig. \ref{figure:RVNegCrossingLVPosCrossing}.

-Since both $r$ and $s$ intersect $\mu$ exactly once, they must be essential, and equal to $c_\delta$ for some essential arc disjoint from $\mu$.
-But $r$ and $s$ are also disjoint, so they must be isotopic.
+Since both $r$ and $s$ intersect $\mu$ exactly once, they must be essential, but $r$ and $s$ are also disjoint, so they must be isotopic.
+So, $r$ and $s$ are equal to $c_\delta$ for some essential arc disjoint from $\mu$.
 Now, as $r$ and $s$ are isotopic, they cobound an annulus in $F$, and the curve $t$ is the boundary of the disk obtained by cutting this annulus along an essential arc, so $t$ is trivial.
 Finally, observe that $h(\mu)$ is obtained from $\mu$ precisely by twisting twice positively (respectively, negatively) around $r = s = c_\delta$ when $\mu$ is right-veering (respectively, left-veering).
-So $D_{\delta}^{\pm2} \circ h$ is equal to $D_\mu^n$ for some $n \in \mathbb{Z}$.
+So $D_{\delta}^{\mp2} \circ h$ is equal to $D_\mu^n$ for some $n \in \mathbb{Z}$.

 Next, suppose that $\mu$ is right-veering with a positive crossing or left-veering with a negative crossing.
-See Figure \ref{figure:RVPosCrossingLVNegCrossing}.
+See Fig. \ref{figure:RVPosCrossingLVNegCrossing}.

-It is clear from the Figure \ref{figure:RVPosCrossingLVNegCrossing} that $r$ and $s$ are both disjoint from $\mu$ and $h(\mu)$.
-If either of them were trivial, then $h(\mu)$ could be isotoped (rel $\bd$) across the disk bounded by the curve to intersect $\mu$ fewer times, and then $\mu$ would be clean instead of once-unclean.
-As there cannot be distinct essential curves in a once-punctured torus, $r$ is isotopic to $s$.
+It is clear from the Fig. \ref{figure:RVPosCrossingLVNegCrossing} that $r$ and $s$ are both disjoint from $\mu$ and $h(\mu)$, and neither is boundary parallel.
+If either of them were trivial, then $h(\mu)$ could be isotoped fixing endpoints across the disk bounded by the curve to intersect $\mu$ fewer times, and then $\mu$ would be clean instead of once-unclean.
+As there cannot be disjoint essential curves in a once-punctured torus, $r$ is isotopic to $s$.

-Since neither of $r$ nor $s$ is non-trivial, the geometric intersection number between $t$ and $\mu$ is two, so $t$ cannot be trivial.
+Since $r$ and $s$ are non-trivial, the geometric intersection number between $t$ and $\mu$ is exactly two, so $t$ cannot be trivial.
 But, on a once-punctured torus, the geometric intersection number of any essential simple closed curve with an essential arc is the absolute value of the algebraic intersection number, while the algebraic intersection number between $t$ and $\mu$ is zero, so $t$ cannot be an essential curve.
 Thus, $t$ must be nontrivial but inessential, so it is boundary parallel.